mozey/hist/README.md

 # zhist

-Backup script and cheatsheet for Z Shell history.
+Backup scripts for Z Shell history.

 Creates monthly and yearly backups of `~/.zsh_history` when starting a new session.